 When Disney decides to reunite and return with another adventure for the ‘Pirates’ gang, this girl is one who sits up and takes notice.
-Like so many of the films I add to my must-see list, this is one I intended to see on that glorious big screen, but alas, I didn’t make it.
+Like so many of the films I add to my must-see list, Pirates of the Caribbean: Dead Men Tell No Tales is one I did intend to see on that glorious big screen, but alas, I didn’t make it.

 Instead, I settle for the option of seeing this one once it arrives to DVD.
 A wait that is indeed worth it all.

 When it comes to this franchise, its had ups and downs.
 But none of those flounders have been so bad as to stall the continuation of the series.
-As I (finally) watched ‘Dead Men Tell No Tales,’ I was brought back to the swashbuckling magic of the origin film.
+As I (finally) watch ‘Dead Men Tell No Tales,’ it brings me back to the swashbuckling magic of the origin film.
 There is just something about this fifth installment that reminds me of where it all began.

 A great pirate does not bother with such intricacies. – Captain Jack Sparrow